Configuration reference

 (boolean, defaulted from [report] skip_empty) Don’t include empty files (those that have 0 statements) in the report.
 See Coverage summary: coverage report for more information.

-New in version 5.4.
+Added in version 5.4.

 [html] title